democracy-ia/govinfo-link-js/README.md

 })
 ```

-## API
+## 3. API

-The link service is used to create embedded links to content and metadata on **govinfo** and is currently enabled for the collections below.
-The collection code is listed in parenthesis after each collection name, and the available queries are listed below each collection.
-More information about each query is provided on the individual collection page.
+The link service is used to create embedded links to content and metadata on
+**govinfo** and is currently enabled for the collections below.
+More
+information about each query, including examples, is provided on each collection page.

-All URIs are relative to _<https://www.govinfo.gov/link>_.
+> ![info][icon-octicon-info] All URIs are relative to _<https://www.govinfo.gov/link>_.

-### Models
+### 3.1.
+Models

 1.  [![API reference][api-26-image] `CodeOfFederalRegulations`: Code of Federal Regulations](docs/CodeOfFederalRegulations.md)
 1.  [![API reference][api-26-image] `CompilationOfPresidentialDocuments`: Compilation of Presidential Documents](docs/CompilationOfPresidentialDocuments.md)